SelfCareMap

 ✅ Benefits for Seniors

 As we age, maintaining strength, flexibility, and balance becomes crucial for independence and quality of life.
+The natural aging process often leads to a decrease in muscle mass and joint lubrication, which can make simple daily movements feel daunting.
 Chair yoga supports healthy aging in several key ways:

 • Improves Mobility & Flexibility

-Gentle spinal twists, shoulder rolls, and seated forward folds help loosen stiff joints and increase range of motion—making everyday tasks like reaching for a shelf or tying shoes easier.
+Gentle spinal twists, shoulder rolls, and seated forward folds help loosen stiff joints and increase range of motion.
+This helps to combat the natural tightening of connective tissues.
+By consistently stretching the hips and spine, everyday tasks like reaching for a shelf, putting on a coat, or tying shoes become significantly easier and less painful.

 • Enhances Balance & Reduces Fall Risk